LGBTQ history in Switzerland: Helvetic

-In the Helvetic (1798–1803), marked by the values of the Enlightenment and the French Revolution, homosexuality was not prosecuted.
-With the end of the Helvetic Republic, homosexuality was made an official offence in most Cantons, and penalised with up to several years imprisonment.
+In the Helvetic Republic (1798–1803), marked by the values of the French Revolution, homosexuality was not prosecuted.
+With the end of the Helvetic Republic, homosexuality was made an official offence in most Cantons, and penalised with up to several years of imprisonment.

 "Liberal champion"

 The history of LGBT emancipation began in 1836, with the publication of a book by Heinrich Hössli, a cloth merchant from Glarus, defending homosexuality and love between men.
 In his two-volume work, «Eros.
 Die Männerliebe der Griechen» (Eros.
 The male love of the Greeks) (published in Glarus in 1836 and in St. Gallen in 1838) he presented, from the idea of liberalism, the demand that the recognition of homosexuality was a test of liberal democracy and civil rights.
 In the German-speaking world outside Switzerland during the mid-19th century, two liberal champions of gay rights made their ideas public.
 Johann Jakob Bachofen wrote about lesbianism and pederasty in Das Mutterrecht in 1861.
 His focus being on a connection between female homosexuality in Sappho and the island of Lesbos.

 Karl Heinrich Ulrichs in the Kingdom of Hanover gave the name "Uranism" to the concept of same-sex love in 1864, followed in 1868 by Karl Maria Kertbeny from Austria-Hungary, who first called it "homosexuality."

 In the 1880s and 1890s, Jakob Rudolf Forster from Brunnadern SG (1853–1926) was prosecuted by the St. Gallen authorities for his open homosexuality.
 In 1893, he presented the Federal Assembly with a petition for the Elimination of Discrimination Against Homosexuals («Beseitigung der Diskriminierung der Homosexuellen»).
 Karl Heinrich Ulrichs submitted an application for pardoning Forster to the St. Gallen authorities, but was turned away.